enonic/old-xp-doc/doc/developer/site/content-types/custom-types.rst

 ..
 TIP::

   A content type may optionally have its own specific icon.
-The icon can be assigned to the content type by adding a PNG file with the same name, in the content type folder, e.g. ``site/content-types/my-content-type-name/my-content-type-name.png``
+The icon can be assigned to the content type by adding a PNG or SVG file with the same name, in the content type folder, e.g. ``site/content-types/my-content-type-name/my-content-type-name.svg``